All of us make mistakes from time to time. Nobody is perfect, and sometimes we upset or hurt those we love the most.

 “Sorry for the inconvenience” is an expression used to apologize if you have made a mistake that affects another person negatively.
 Another use of this expression is when your instructions, requests, or actions unintentionally cause a delay to another person’s tasks or yield discomfort and trouble to others.

-For instance, if you are in a team but completed the wrong work, you have in this situation, caused inconvenience to other team members.
-In this situation the inconvenience is that further revisions now need to be made to your section, which in turn has delayed the whole project.
+For instance, if you are in a team but completed the wrong task, you may have caused inconvenience to other team members.
+In this situation, the inconvenience is that further revisions now need to be made to your section, which in turn has delayed the whole project.
 In such a case, you may use the expression “Sorry for the inconvenience.”

 However, be careful about using this expression too often because not all inconveniences experienced by others around you are because of you.
 At the same time, if you actually did cause the inconvenience, take responsibility for it, and strive not to make the same mistake again.